Nabil-hamoudi/Program_RNA-Structure_Python/README.md

 ## :computer: How to use the program
 The following command lines must be run in a terminal by executing the file algo.py.
 > Note: The program can take several minutes or even several hours to run.
+> Note: all flags can be used together except -i and -f.

 - Enter an RNA sequence